favour-olumese/ECX_30DaysOfCode/README.md

 ##### Task:
 * Write a function that prints out the first "n" rows of Pascal's triangle.
-Where "n" is an integer taken as argument of the function.
+Where "n" is an integer taken as an argument of the function.
 [See more](https://en.m.wikipedia.org/wiki/Pascal%27s_triangle)

 [Execute code](https://replit.com/@favourolumese/Pascals-Triangle?v=1)